taolicd/taolicd.github.io/_posts/blog/2016-04-30-HadoopSpark.markdown

 ## Summary

 Hadoop and Spark are not mutually exclusive.
-You can configure them to work together so you can use Hadoop's HDFS for storage and Spark for computation.
+You can configure them to work together to take advantage of Hadoop's HDFS for storage and Spark for computation.